shopware/docs/products/extensions/b2b-suite/guides/core/authentication.md

     }
 ```

-The CredentialsEntity represents the data which are used to log in with.
+The *CredentialsEntity* represents the data that is used for logging.

 ### Implement your own AuthenticationIdentityLoader

-Next you have to provide the means to register your identity on login this is done through
+Next, you have to provide the means to register your identity on login.
+This is done through implementing `Shopware\B2B\StoreFrontAuthentication\Framework\AuthenticationIdentityLoaderInterface`.
-implementing `Shopware\B2B\StoreFrontAuthentication\Framework\AuthenticationIdentityLoaderInterface`.

-The LoginContextService is passed as an argument to help you to retrieve and creating the appropriate auth and
+The *LoginContextService* is passed as an argument to help you retrieve and create the appropriate auth and
 context owner ids.
-Notice that the interface is designed to be chained,
-so dependant auth ids can be created on the fly.
+Notice that the interface is designed to be chained to create dependent auth ids on the fly.

 ```php
 [...]